Alex-Amarandei/Gulo/README.md

 -   **Stream Network Graph View:** Visualise the entire Sablier Stream Network on the chain of your choice!
 Although they might take a bit to load, they are up to date and worth the wait! ⏳

+### 💸 Multi-Asset Support was Shipped 🆕

+-   **Multi-Asset Support:** All of your streams' tokens are now taken into account at their first fetched daily price.
+See how your portoflio's value evolves over time given the current market situation! 📈

 ## 🌱 Why was Gulo created?

 The Sablier Team has revolutionized the concept of money streaming in the Ethereum Ecosystem.
 Gulo represents a helping hand from an eager supporter aspiring to become a full-time Web3 builder.
 This project is my first endeavor in this direction.